-The Dynamics at the Upper Tail of Firm Size Distribution: the Role of Acquisition and Innovation [Latest Version]
+The Dynamics of Firm Size Inequality: The Role of Acquisition and Innovation [Latest Version]

-Abstract: I construct a new dataset on the dynamic ownership of firms by tracking the merger and acquisition (M&A) transactions among public and private acquirers and targets.
-I then match the dynamic ownership of firms to the firm-level patent data from USPTO to obtain novel data on the dynamic ownership of patents by firms.
-Using this data, I document the rising importance of acquisitions of private firms in contributing to the growth of the acquirers.
-My empirical analyses reveal three channels through which firms grow via acquisition: (i) acquirers develop more innovations based on the patents of their target firms after acquisition; (ii) acquirers produce more patents after making their first acquisition in a technology class - the expansion is larger if the acquirers have low initial patenting activities in that technology class (iii) acquisitions can shield acquirers' innovation from becoming technologically obsolete.
-I then examine the implications of these innovation mechanisms on the dynamics of firms at the upper tail of firm size distribution using a range of firm random growth models.
-I find that acquisitions give rise to higher inequality among top firms (i.e., superstar firms are even bigger) in the stationary firm size distribution.
-In terms of the transition dynamics, when faced with negative creative destruction shocks, acquisitions by the top firms can lead to a faster rise of inequality in the upper tail of the firm size distribution.
+Abstract: In this paper, I construct a new dataset on the dynamic ownership of firms by tracking the M&A transactions among acquirers and targets that are either public or private.
+I then merge the firm dynamic ownership panel onto the USPTO patent database to obtain novel data on the dynamic ownership of patents by firms.
+Using this data, I document the importance of acquisitions of private targets in driving the growth of the acquirers and the rise in corporate concentration.
+My empirical analysis reveals three channels through which firms grow via acquisition: (i) acquirers develop more innovations based on the patents of their target firms after acquisition; (ii) acquirers use acquisitions of innovative targets as an explorative tool to build their strength in new technology fields; (iii) acquisitions can shield acquirers' innovations from becoming technologically obsolete.
+I then examine the implications of these innovation mechanisms on upper tail firm size inequality - in terms of both stationary distribution and transition dynamics - using a range of firm random growth models.
+Utilizing the mathematical tool "Green's function", I find that acquisitions give rise to higher inequality among top firms (i.e., superstar firms are even bigger) in the stationary firm size distribution.
+Furthermore, I adapt the "heat kernel" in PDE theory and introduce a new and stronger measure for the speed of convergence in distributions - uniform convergence - to find that acquisitions by top firms can lead to a faster rise in inequality at the upper tail of firm size distributions.